mackler/hdkeygen/README.md

 hierarchy, the root node of which is derived from your (hopefully) secret _master seed_, consisting of (hopefully) random bits of data.
-This program does _not_ generate a master seed for you, rather you must already have your master seed, and it must be encrypted with [AES 256](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+This program does _not_ generate a master seed for you, rather you must already have your master seed, and it must be encrypted with a symmetric cipher that `gpg` supports, such as [AES 256](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

 From the _Master Node_ are derived numbered accounts, each with a